soniawmeyer/soniameyer-beihang-students-website/index.md

 # Welcome Students!

 I will post all the class material to this website, so be sure to check it frequently.
+If you have questions, [email me](mailto:sonia@meyercraft.net).

 </br>